godotengine/godot-docs/classes/class_xmlparser.rst

 - :ref:`String<class_String>` **get_named_attribute_value_safe** **(** :ref:`String<class_String>` name **)** |const|

-Gets the value of a certain attribute of the current element by name.
+Gets the value of a certain attribute of the current element by ``name``.
 This will return an empty :ref:`String<class_String>` if the attribute is not found.

 ----